onur-ulusoy/Deep-Learning-Essentials/basics/02_datapoint_classification/notes.md

 - `training_comparison_exp.py`: An experimental script designed to explore the differences between the custom (NumPy-based) and Torch-based implementations of the training scripts.

+## Experiences & Difficulties I Encountered
+I began by developing a NumPy-based neural network, implementing the components for training step by step, based on my research and literature review.
+Since most resources recommend using ReLU for hidden layers and sigmoid for output layers, I applied these activations.
+Additionally, I experimented with using sigmoid in the hidden layers and softmax at the output.
+I also tested leaky ReLU when I suspected a vanishing gradient issue, as gradients were diminishing too quickly.

+I determined the size of neurons and layers through experimentation.
+I used [TensorFlow Playground](https://playground.tensorflow.org/) to help decide these parameters, particularly focusing on how different neuron structures could approximate various levels of functional complexity.
+This process helped me refine my development.

+Initially, my custom neural network did not work as expected.
+It consistently got stuck with a binary cross-entropy loss around 0.6-0.7 when using learning rates between 0.01 and 0.1.
+For learning rates above 0.1, the loss did not decrease at all.
+Gradients were diminishing too rapidly, causing the system to stop learning.
+Instead of blue data points converging to 0 and red to 1, all predictions were centered around 0.5.
+I was convinced that this was due to a vanishing gradient issue and researched extensively to resolve it.

+To further investigate, I implemented the same algorithm using PyTorch to see if the problem persisted.
+Surprisingly, the PyTorch version worked on the first attempt, suggesting that the issue was not related to vanishing gradients, as the same logic worked in PyTorch.
+This indicated that there was a mistake in my custom implementation.

+I then created a comparison experiment script to run both the custom and PyTorch implementations for one epoch to identify the differences in results.
+I thoroughly examined PyTorch's weight and bias initialization, forward and backward propagation, and parameter updates.
+By printing and analyzing the results, I discovered that while there was no difference with a single sample, as the sample size increased, the bias differences grew proportionally to the number of samples.
+Upon reviewing the backpropagation algorithm, I realized that I had forgotten to divide the bias gradients by the sample size.
+After correcting this, the custom neural network started functioning correctly.

+Due to the lack of batch normalization and learning rate optimization, the training process remains highly dependent on initialization.
+As a result, the outcome varies depending on the random seed used.
+In future problems, I plan to implement these features based on the insights and experiences gained from this work.